rogerpence/cache-buster/README.md

     main.css?v=12335&amp;foo=bar

 I wasted way too much time trying to figure out how to disable this automatic escaping feature.
+This raw search and replace is performed to replace the `link` tag's `href` attribute:

+    const oldHref = `${ci.cssFile}?${ci.queryString}`;
+    const newHref = `${ci.cssFile}?${ci.newQueryString}`;
+    fileContents = fileContents.replace(oldHref, newHref);

+The potential problem (which I think is highly unlikely) is that _any_ instance of the `link` tag's old `href` value in the target CSS owner file will be replaced.

+I intend to continue researching NPM HTML parsers to see if one is available that replaces attributes with unescaped values.